AmirhosseinAzimyzadeh/AlgorithmDesign/README.md

 4- MaxHeap Sort <br>
 5- Counting Sort <br>
 # Similar Works
-You can check out our friend's repo here for C++ implementations:<br>
+You can check out our friend's repository here for C++ implementations:<br>
 <a href = "https://github.com/Codenegaar/AlgorithmDesignExamples/">Codenegar/AlgorithmDesign</a>